IBM-Bluemix-Docs/mass-data-migration/ha-dr.md

 If the device contains customer data for offload, notify the customer that the offload will be delayed.
 Shutdown the devices and lock them in their cases.
 The devices are designed to withstand shock and water when locked in the case.

-# MDMS Device Based Disasters
-## MDMS Device is Lost or Stolen during Transit from the IBM SoftLayer Data Center to the Customer
+## {{site.data.keyword.mdms_short}} device disasters
+{: #device-disasters}
+### Device is lost or stolen in transit to customer
+{: #device-lost-stolen-in-transit-to-customer}
-If a device is lost during shipment from the IBM SoftLayer Data Center to the customer, the MDMS team will notify the customer of the delay and ship a new device to the customer if another device is available.
-The MDMS team will work with the IBM SoftLayer Logistics team to recover the missing device.
+If a device is lost during shipment from an {{site.data.keyword.cloud_notm}} data center to the customer, the {{site.data.keyword.mdms_short}} team will notify the customer of the delay and ship a new device to the customer if another device is available.
+The {{site.data.keyword.mdms_short}} team will work with the {{site.data.keyword.cloud_notm}} logistics team to recover the missing device.

-## MDMS Device is Lost or Stolen during Transit from the Customer to the IBM SoftLayer Data Center
+### Device is lost or stolen in transit to IBM
+{: #device-lost-stolen-in-transit-to-IBM}
-Customer data stored on the MDMS device is encrypted with AES 256-bit encryption and a strong password is required to unlock the storage pool.
-This security feature protects customer data during transit from their data center to the IBM SoftLayer Data Center.
-If a device is lost or stolen during transit from the customer to the IBM SoftLayer Data Center, the MDMS team will notify the customer and determine if they would prefer:
+Customer data stored on the {{site.data.keyword.mdms_short}} device is encrypted with AES 256-bit encryption and a strong password is required to unlock the storage pool.
+This security feature protects customer data during transit from their data center to the {{site.data.keyword.cloud_notm}} data center.
+If a device is lost or stolen during transit from the customer to the {{site.data.keyword.cloud_notm}} data center, the {{site.data.keyword.mdms_short}} team will notify the customer and determine if they prefer:

 To avoid further delays and have a new device shipped to them so they can reload their data and return to IBM for offload; or

-To wait for the device to be located and returned to the IBM SoftLayer Data Center for offload.
+To wait for the device to be located and returned to the {{site.data.keyword.cloud_notm}} data center for offload.
-The MDMS team will work with the IBM SoftLayer Logistics team to recover the missing device.
+The {{site.data.keyword.mdms_short}} team will work with the {{site.data.keyword.cloud_notm}} logistics team to recover the missing device.

 ### Device is damaged in transit to customer
  {: #device-damaged-in-transit-to-customer}